Skip to main content

 4. Review the details of your pull request, and create it.

-6. In the app editor, open the Version History tab and click to sync the app builder with the remote changes.
-Create a new thread to continue building.
+7. In the app editor, open the Change History tab and click to sync the app builder with the remote changes.
+Continue building on the same branch, or click + to create a new branch.

 Tag a release

-3. In the Publish release modal that opens, choose whether you want to tag your release as a Major, Minor, or Patch version.
+2. Choose whether you want to tag your changes as a Major, Minor, or Patch release.

-• This tagged release: This published version will be tagged as the new release, and all end users of your app will see this version.
+• This tag: These changes will be tagged as a new release, and all end users of your app will see this version.

 Restore a previous version